Google Cloud Platform: Should you deploy a Shared VPC in GCP?

 Updated: Mar 13

-Are you a Google Cloud user who is considering implementing a Shared VPC in your organisation?
+Are you a Google Cloud Platform user who is considering implementing a Shared VPC in your organisation?

 The official docs from Google outline the use-case for Shared VPC and list the advantages.

 I couldn’t find a post anywhere that lists the disadvantages, complications and pitfalls.
 I aim to address that here.
 But first the benefits...